-You can start preparing your child for their big transition in the year before they start school.
+You can start preparing your child for their transition to school in the year before they start.
 Talk to your child about school and ask what they think about starting school.
 Your child's early years service or school may provide transition-to-school programs and activities.

 The year before school